textileio/go-threads/db/README.md

 interested in knowing about `DB` events.
 Currently, the only reducer is the `DB` itself.

-For example, if a particular instance is updated in a `Model`, these corresponding actions will be encoded as `Event` by the `EventCodec` as mentioned in the last section.
+For example, if a particular instance is updated in a `Collection`, these corresponding actions will be encoded as `Event` by the `EventCodec` as mentioned in the last section.
 These `Events` will be dispatched to the `Dispatcher`, which will: